hectorcorrea/solr-for-newbies/tutorial.md

 ```

 Notice how the `highlighting` property includes the `id` of each document in the result (e.g. `00008929`), the field where the match was found (e.g. `authorsAll` and/or `title`) and the text that matched within the field (e.g. `<em>Michael</em> Jackson /"`).
 You can display this information along with your search results to allow the user to "preview" why each result was rendered.
-## Advanced search options (optional)

-TODO: flesh out this section

-pf

-pf (phrase field) is for boosting based on proximity of the search terms within the document.
-I think is related to another field called proximity slop (ps).

-The "p" is for "phrase" or "proximity" boosting. "pf" doesn't change what documents match, but gives a boost if all of the terms occur next to or near each other, based on "ps" (phrase/proximity slop.) http://grokbase.com/t/lucene/solr-user/137tqgw12c/difference-between-qf-and-pf-parameters
 # PART IV: MISCELLANEOUS (optional)

 ## Solr directories